 - olive oil

-These foods comprise the foundation of the diet because they’re minimally processed and loaded with important nutrients like vitamins, minerals, fiber, and healthy fats.
+These foods comprise the foundation of the diet because they’re minimally processed and have important nutrients like vitamins, minerals, fiber, and healthy fats.

-You’re encouraged to eat three meals per day and only snack if you’re struggling with hunger between meals.
-Though you don’t need to count calories, portion control is central to the diet.
+You’re encouraged to eat three meals per day and only snack if you’re having difficulty with hunger between meals.
+Though you do not need to count calories, portion control is central to the diet.